swiftlang/swift-evolution/proposals/0132-sequence-end-ops.md

   on the most-used category, "get value of element(s)".
 There, we suddenly use `prefix` and `suffix`.

-* The "get index of element" methods do not indicate a direction, but adding versions which search from the end would be very plausible.
+* The "get index" methods do not indicate a direction, but adding versions which search from the end would be very plausible.
 Similarly, `drop(while:)` does not include a direction, but dropping trailing elements is a plausible feature.

-* "Return copy after removing element(s)" and "Remove element(s)" are closely related, but they have unrelated names.
+* "Remove from copy" and "Remove from self" are closely related, but they have unrelated names.
 The name `drop`, while a term of art from functional languages, sounds like a mutating operation that deletes data; in particular, developers experienced with SQL may find "drop"